duplocloud-internal/k8s-agent/README.md

 ## Requirements

 - Python 3.7+
+- kubectl configured with access to your Kubernetes cluster
 - AWS credentials with access to Bedrock (Claude 3 Haiku model must be enabled in your AWS account and region)

 ## Installation